elixir-lang/elixir-lang.github.com/_posts/2012-05-04-web-framework-2.markdown

       end
     end

+I'll explain the ignored argument to this macro shortly.
 I've also introduced a new function that automates error reporting a bit.
-Here's how it's implemented:
+Here's how it's implemented in _feb.ex_:

     # Return a { :error, <binary> } tuple with error description
     def format_error(code) do